 - Information about outreach programs

-- Topic briefs
+- Topic briefs and reports

 Preliminary data on applications, admissions and statement of intent to register

 UC releases preliminary data on each of the three steps involved in becoming a UC student: prospective students who submit undergraduate applications; the applicants to whom UC offers admission; and the admitted applicants who intend to enroll at one of UC's campuses.